Andrei0105/spike-guide/spike-wiki/docs/faq.md

 That’s a very personal decision that only you can make.
 A Spike branch is the same as its original version, but with the added CGM option.
 Make your decision as you normally would with the LoopDocs, and come back here to find its Spike equivalent.

 ## Does the Spike branch have...
 Probably.
-I do my best to update within a few hours of an official Loop update, but sometimes it takes me a full day, maybe a few if there’s merge conflicts or if it's exam season.
+Updates to the Spike branches will usually happen within one week of an update to an official branch.
 See below for the corresponding update dates, and remember that you can always check if I’ve merged a specific Loop update by looking at the commit history in my repo.

-And ***please, please, please*** be considerate when asking if I’ve done updates.
-I’m just one, single person working on these branches.
-I am a student and an intern working a 40 hour week on top of studying.
-If you feel I’m taking too long to get an update out, I would like to kindly remind you that no one is by any means obligated to use my branches, the resources for making your own Spike version are out there.
-If I haven’t posted an update please wait at least a couple days after a new release before tagging me in comments, in posts, and sending me Facebook messages and e-mails.
-I promise it will get done.

 <div>
 <p> <b> Last master update : </b> <span class="master"> </span> </br>